getmyisland/getmyisland/README.md

 # Hey!

-I'm GetMyIsland a 17 year old hobby programmer.
-In my freetime I do all kinds of things, like making games with Unity, developing websites with Javascript, HTML and CSS as well as developing small applications with Java or C++.
-I'm mainly interested in Software Development, Cybersecurity and Ethical Hacking.

-## Social Media

-You can find my own website, which I created, at [getmyisland.com](https://www.getmyisland.com/).

-I'm uploading game trailers and other random content to my [YouTube channel](https://www.youtube.com/channel/UCfdRmRv5aAECBAeawrv5OJg) and if you want to play some of my already existing games you can go to my [Itch.io page](https://getmyisland.itch.io/).
+I'm Maximilian Fischer aka GetMyIsland, a 17-year-old apprentice programmer living in Germany, and I love tinkering with computers.
+I'm currently developing applications with Java and in my spare time I learn more about cybersecurity and ethical hacking.
+My goal is to become a penetration tester.

 ## Contact

-You can contact me via [E-Mail](mailto:getmyisland@gmail.com) or message me on [Twitter](https://twitter.com/getmyisland).
+You can find my own website at [getmyisland.com](https://www.getmyisland.com/) and message me via [E-Mail](mailto:getmyisland@gmail.com).

 ```
                                _